TADA-A/TADA-A/README.md

 ## 4. User guide
 Follow this guide, you will get familiar with the usage of TADA-A and replicate the major analyses done in the accompanying manuscript.

+**Note**
+To analyze data, you need to build a directory, e.g. `analysis` in the `TADA-A` folder.
+We suggest put all R or Rmd files with the executing code below in the `analysis` folder.
+Invoke R in the `analysis` folder.

 ### 4.1 Step 1: Adjust mutation rates for each study.
 Make a R/Rmd file in the `analysis` folder.
 And follow the examples below to build your own analysis pipeline.